Florida Probate Administration

 The other abbreviated form of probate administration is called “disposition of personal property without administration.”
-This type of probate is technically not administration at all.
-It involves the filing of one pleading (this may be done by information affidavit of letter) on which the court will issue an order.
+This type of probate is not technically administration at all.
+It involves the filing of one pleading on which the court will issue an order.
 It is available only if the decedent had only exempt personal property (for example, a personal use automobile) and non-exempt property that does not exceed in value the sum of preferred funeral expenses ($6,000 max) and reasonable and necessary medical and hospital expenses of the last 60 days of illness.

 Our Florida Probate Administration Attorneys Can Assist You Today

 Adrian Philip Thomas, P.A. is a boutique law firm that specializes in a wide variety of probate matters.
 We know that probate and trust litigation are complex areas of the law that require specialized knowledge, which is why we are here to guide you through each phase of the legal process.
 We measure success by the satisfaction of our clients, so please do not hesitate to contact us to discuss your case.

 Give us a call at (800) 776-3103 to schedule a complimentary consultation with one of our probate administration lawyers.

 I hope I will have the chance to work with you again in the future.- V.K.

 I’d say you have a pretty good shot at being the best estate lawyer in the state.- J.F.

 Thank you so much for everything that you have done for us.- S.F.

 I do want to say that you guys have been top notch!!- S.J.